acfabro/registration-site-kit/README.md

 }
 ```

-Extend its capabilities -- use the config files to specify your custom implementations.
+Extend its capabilities -- use the config files to specify your own custom implementations.

 ```php
 return [